NKKhosa/stock-analysis/README.md

 ###Run-time

-The original script ran the analysis for 2017 in 0.79 seconds (Ref: Module_runtime_2017.png), and the refactored script ran in 0.16 seconds (Ref: VBA_Challenge_2017.png).
-For 2018, the original script ran in 0.88 seconds (Ref: Module_runtime_2018.png), and the refactored code ran in  0.15 seconds (Ref: VBA_Challenge_2018.png).
+The original script ran the analysis for 2017 in 0.79 seconds (Ref: Module_runtime_2017.png in Resources folder), and the refactored script ran in 0.16 seconds (Ref: VBA_Challenge_2017.png in Resources folder).
+For 2018, the original script ran in 0.88 seconds (Ref: Module_runtime_2018.png in Resources folder), and the refactored code ran in  0.15 seconds (Ref: VBA_Challenge_2018.png in Resources folder).

 By creating a tickerIndex variable and using it to input from and output to various arrays (tickerVolume(12), tickerStartingPrices(12), tickerEndingPrices(12)), the workflow of the code was streamlined and optimized to run more efficiently.